 We match caring adult volunteers (Bigs) with Jewish children (Littles) ages 6 to 18 based on similar interests and personalities.
 Our Littles come from a diverse variety of backgrounds and needs.
 These one-on-one mentoring matches help children and teens become self-sufficient, healthy and productive individuals by pairing them with a positive adult role model.

 Jewish Big Brothers Big Sisters Mission

-To aid in the development of condifent, responsible and caring individuals by providing high-quality, professionally supported mentoring services and programs to Jewish children, their families and the diversified clients of Bellefaire JCB.
+To aid in the development of confident, responsible and caring individuals by providing high-quality, professionally supported mentoring services and programs to Jewish children, their families and the diversified clients of Bellefaire JCB.

 As a program of Bellefaire JCB, JBBBS benefits from the vast prevention and education services that the agency provides through its licensed counselors and social workers.
 Each match is supported by a professional therapist who helps the pair develop their relationship and reap many life-learning and long-time benefits.